symbiote-h2020/LWSPLibrary/README.md

 - AuthN (and its response from innk)

 Between this two messages the LWSP calculates the crypto stuff and after that it can crypt/decrypt data.
-Please remember that the library only create and interprets the string, it doesn't send data.
+Please remember that the library only creates and interprets the string, it doesn't send data.
+To properly make a symbiote-agent remember that you should use the interface for registration of sdev, then the interface to join its resources and periodically sends a keepalive message.

 # API